 An open-loop scrubber utilizes seawater to scrub the exhaust gases.
 Thus, this method exploits the natural chemical composition of seawater.
-The seawater is pumped into and fed to the exhaust gas cleaning system, and afterward, it is discharged.
-Still, the discharged water must abide by the IMO's scrubber wash water discharge limits.
+The seawater is pumped into and fed to the exhaust gas cleaning systems, and afterward, it is discharged.
+Still, the discharged water must abide by the IMO’s scrubber wash water discharge limits.
 Learn more about the scrubber water discharge limits here.

-In order to obtain this water quality, huge quantities of seawater are pumped into the system.
+To obtain this water quality, huge quantities of seawater are pumped into the system.
 This ultimately delivers low turbidity, low pH, low temperature, as well as a low concentration of polycyclic aromatic hydrocarbons (PAHs).
 As this process demands large quantities of seawater, much wash water is generated, which is both more acidic and turbid than natural seawater.
 This is discharged overboard without any wash water treatment, which harms ecosystems and wildlife as the water can contain gaseous and particulate emissions, particulate matter (PM), PAHs, heavy metals, nitrate, and unwanted particulates such as soot and ash.
 Moreover, as this solution requires much water, it requires a large pumping capacity.